okta/okta-idx-java/README.md

 This repository contains the Okta IDX SDK for Java.
 This SDK can be used in your server-side code to assist in authenticating users against the Okta Identity Engine.

-> :grey_exclamation: The use of this SDK requires you to be a part of our limited general availability (LGA) program with access to Okta Identity Engine.
-If you want to request to be a part of our LGA program for Okta Identity Engine, please reach out to your account manager.
+> :grey_exclamation: The use of this SDK requires usage of the Okta Identity Engine.
+This functionality is in general availability but is being gradually rolled out to customers.
+If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

 > :warning: Beta alert!
 This library is in beta.
 See [release status](#release-status) for more information.